-Year 10 Year 11 Introduction to theatrical conventions and practitioners.
-Preparing and performing the Group Devised Performance (Coursework 1)) Preparing and performing the Group Scripted Performance (Coursework 2) Preparing and performing the Solo Performance (Coursework 3) Exploring the pre-release materials and written components The written examination
+Year 10 Year 11 Preparing and performing the Group Devised Performance (Coursework 1) Preparing and performing the Solo Preparing and performing the Group Scripted Performance (Coursework 2) Exploring the pre-release materials and written components for the written examination

-Component Assessment Type Duration % of Overall Grade Component 1 Written examination 2 hours 30 minutes 40% Component 2 Coursework 1x 8min video 2x 14 min videos Completed in lesson time 60%
+Component Assessment Type Duration % of Overall Grade Component 1 Written examination 2 hours 30 minutes 40% Component 2 Coursework 1x 8min recorded performance 2x 14 min recorded performance Completed in lesson time 60%

-This course is an excellent foundation for IB Theatre Studies, not only do students develop the acting, devising and analysis skills required for IBDP, but also they become fluent in the technical language and reflective capacity which is essential for success on the IBDP course.
+This course is an excellent foundation for IB Theatre Studies, not only do students develop the acting, devising and analysis skills required for IBDP, but also, they become fluent in the technical language and reflective capacity which is essential for success on the IBDP course.
 We use an integrated approach of Juilliard workshops and explicit reference to the Ways of Being, Thinking and Doing in Drama lessons.